dmdevgo/RxPM/README.md

 ```

 #### Action initialisation block to avoid mistakes
-Typically, the Action triggers an asynchronous operations, such as a request to backend.
-In this case, the rx-chain will may throw an exception and app will crash.
-We can handle errors in `subscribe`, but this is not enough.
-After the first failure, the chain will be completed and stop processing clicks.
+Typically, some Action triggers an asynchronous operation, such as a request to backend.
+In this case, the rx-chain may throw an exception and app will crash.
+It's possible to handle errors in the subscribe block, but this is not enough.
+After the first failure, the chain will be terminated and stop processing clicks.
 Therefore, the correct handling involves the use of the `retry` operator and looks as follows:

 ```kotlin
 val buttonClicks = action<Unit>()